 How to Download Apps on the Amazon Echo Show

 The first time you try out your Echo Show device you’ll notice that it has various apps similar to any other platform.
 You can watch YouTube, browse the internet, and even play music.
+The Echo Show is a home assistant device with a screen.
+This means you can see the weather, get recipes, and even play music.

 What Are Alexa Skills?